Everything you need to know about Shopify SEO

 Buyer reviews are a brilliant way to build trust with your potential customers.

-They also help your product pages rank for long tail keywords.
+They also help your product pages and category pages rank for long tail keywords.

 Think about it – great buyer reviews should sum up all the things your potential customers are looking for.